-Over the years I have tried to simplify the cooking process that saves me time so that I enjoy sipping my wine while I cook and play with my kids at the same time.
+Over the years I have tried to simplify the cooking process that saves me time so that I enjoy sipping my wine ( not every day though) while I cook and play with my kids at the same time.

 You don’t need any professional chef like skills to make Indian food at home.

 All you need is to understand how the different elements of the dish come together to make a good Indian curry! (eehh, I said it again)

 Learning To Cook Indian Food – The Basics

 Where you are cooking Indian food at home or eating at the restaurant, most Indian dishes on an average use a minimum of 7 ingredients.

 These include the raw ingredients, spices and herbs all bought together by following a specific cooking process.

 Each ingredient has a different flavour or spice level.
 And to get the taste right one needs to learn to balance the flavours correctly.

 I talk about it in another section below but cooking Indian food for beginners can pose a challenge if the correct cooking method has not been applied.

 In short, in order to learn how to food Indian food at home, I have broken the guide into parts.
 That is: